6 Reasons for Building Small Homes with SIPS

-There are many reasons to choose SIPs for your small home build, but six, in particular, stand out.
+There are many reasons to choose SIPs for your prefab home, but six compelling advantages of SIPs stand out among the rest:

 Sustainable building reduces the overall impact on human health and the natural environment.
-SIPs panels are one of the most sustainable choices for framing and roofing.
+SIPs panels are among the most sustainable choices for framing and roofing prefabricated homes.
 A home built with SIPs is airtight and well insulated, making them a natural green product.
 This greater level of insulation means SIPs use less energy to heat and cool, reducing the reliance on greenhouse gases to maintain a comfortable temperature in your home.
 Additionally, because SIPs panels are manufactured ahead of time to the exact specifications of your home design, they dramatically reduce construction waste.

 By choosing to build with sustainable SIPs, you can have a strong environmental impact.
 The best part?
 Energy efficiency means less heating and cooling costs, saving you money down the road.
 Building with SIPs panels is a win for the environment.

-SIPs are faster and easier to build than traditional stick-built homes.
+SIPs are faster and easier to build.
+(Yes, you read that right!)
 For one, you can get prefab small home kits that contain pre-measured and pre-cut SIPs.
 House kits come in a variety of floor plans but eliminate the need for a long design phase.
 Even if you build a custom home kit from SIPs, the panels offer significant time savings.
-Because the panels are self-contained framing and insulation, they eliminate steps in the home building process.
+Because the panels are self-contained framing and installation, they cut out steps in the home building process.

 When you start building with SIPs panels, the entire wall and roof sections can be put up quickly.
 The panels are shipped to you to the exact measurements and specifications of your blueprint.
 SIPs are ready to install when they arrive, eliminating the time needed to perform the individual jobsite operations of framing, insulating, and sheathing traditional stick-framed walls.
 Piece your SIPs panels together, and voila!